kevin-mcneil/csm-playbook/README.md

 # Customer Success Manager Playbook

-A practical, day to day operating system for a Great Customer Success Manager in a technical or security adjacent business to business software as a service environment.
+A practical, day to day operating system for a Great CSM in a technical or security adjacent B2B SaaS environment.
-Designed for someone pivoting into Customer Success Management from a technical background.

 ## Documentation